SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement: Training Recipe

 Unlike previous VLM reasoning studies, which heavily depend on large-scale Chain-of-Thought (CoT) data generated by external models and employ SFT for knowledge distillation to enhance reasoning capabilities (as shown in Table~\ref{tab: vlm_reasoning_data_comparison}), we demonstrate that directly performing reinforcement fine-tuning (RFT) with a small amount of high-quality training data can significantly enhance the reasoning ability of VLMs, without the need for extensive external data generation.

-After conducting MCTS-based sample selection and obtaining a filtered set of 11k high-quality training data, we then perform RL fine-tuning on the Qwen2.5-VL-7B-Instruct model using these selected data.
-Specifically, we employ Group Relative Policy Optimization (GRPO) loss function proposed by \cite{shao2024deepseekmathpushinglimitsmathematical} for training, with the objective defined as follows:
+After conducting MCTS-based sample selection and obtaining a filtered set of high-quality training data (11k for 7B and 7.5k for 72B), we then perform RL fine-tuning on the Qwen2.5-VL models using these selected data.
+Specifically, we employ Group Relative Policy Optimization (GRPO) loss function proposed by \citep{shao2024deepseekmathpushinglimitsmathematical} for training, with the objective defined as follows: